-VAT War: AGF, Adamawa, Kaduna, Plateau set to battle Rivers, Lagos in court – The Sun Nigeria
+VAT war: AGF, Adamawa, Kaduna, Plateau set to battle Rivers, Lagos in court – The Sun Nigeria

 “VAT is being confused by Lagos and Rivers state governments as a sales tax.
 If every state government enacted its own VAT law, multiple taxation would result in increase in prices of goods and services and collapse in inter-state trade,”

-Plateau State Governor, Simon Lalong had offered this while reading the communique of the meeting of the Governors.
+Plateau State Governor, Simon Lalong read the communique of the meeting of the governors and northern traditional rulers.

 Tax experts have also argued that were states to collect their VAT, there is likely going to be a chaotic VAT regime of possible instances of double taxation, over-taxing, poor efficiency of collection, deterioration of the ease of doing business gains, among others.

-In a paper titled “How To Fix Nigeria’s Broken VAT System”, one Taiwo Oyedele who claimed to be a leading tax expert in West Africa, and the Fiscal Policy Partner and Africa Tax Leader at PwC, wrote: “If states enact their VAT or Sales tax laws, the guaranteed winners will be the federal government in respect of import VAT and international transactions (whether retained by FG only or paid into the Federation account and shared), and the FCT.
+In a paper titled “How To Fix Nigeria’s Broken VAT System”, Taiwo Oyedele, leading tax expert in West Africa, and the Fiscal Policy Partner and Africa Tax Leader at PwC, wrote: “If states enact their VAT or Sales tax laws, the guaranteed winners will be the federal government in respect of import VAT and international transactions (whether retained by FG only or paid into the Federation account and shared), and the FCT.

 “States that may either lose or gain are Lagos and Rivers due to Headquarters effect and subject to collection efficiency.